Subh85330/Path-Planning-of-RRR-arm-using-Potential-Field/README.md

   4. Locate obstacle (here three points) in the workspace.
     a.
 Create a repulsive potential field.
   5. Make sure that self-collision of the links are also avoided
-  6. Find forces in the task space and subsequent joint toques.
+  6. Find forces in the task space and subsequent joint torques.
 Sum the joint torques in the configuration space.
-  7. Use gradient descent to evolve the present state, and reach your target configuration 8.
-Animate the configuration for the given pat
+  7. Use gradient descent to evolve the present state, and reach your target configuration.
+  8. Animate the configuration for the given path

  # Results